 - Fairview Mountain Trail: A hike to the top of Fairview Mountain, which hugs the southern shore of Lake Louise.

-- Fairview Lookout: An easy walk to a lookout on the north slope of Fairview Mountain.
+- Fairview Lookout Trail: An easy walk to a lookout on the north slope of Fairview Mountain.
 Enjoy excellent views of Lake Louise and the Chateau Lake Louise sitting proudly at its eastern shore.

 Saddleback Pass Hiking Map